Automatic investing: Building better financial habits

 Summary: One way to build good financial habits is to automate your investments.
-While you cannot control the market or your returns, automatic investing may help reduce risks through dollar-cost averaging and alleviate emotional financial decision-making.
+While you cannot control the market or your returns, automatic investing may help reduce risks and help prevent emotional financial decision-making.

 Automatic investing plans—commonly referred to as AIPs—may also help investors grow their portfolios, stick to a budget, and take advantage of the power of compounding.